generation of split tunnel attribute in strongswan charon.plugins.attr breaks iOS IKEv2 clients

 Make setting charon.plugins.attr.subnet conditional on net_list being set.
 Set

 it's value to list of subnets configured as P2's for mobile IPsec.
 Fixes #5327.

-#3 Updated by Chris Buechler about 5 years ago
+#3 Updated by Chris Buechler over 5 years ago

 - Description updated (diff)